 We have gone to Cappadocia in Turkey to dance with Sufis, and to experience the colourful and magical tomb of the teacher and poet Jelaluddin Rumi.
 Seeing pilgrims from many countries at a tomb helped us realize all people are the same, no matter what their religion.
 One day, just outside the mosque, a Muslim woman introduced herself to one of our pilgrims and began to weep.
 The black-garbed woman reached up and touched the face of one of our travelers.
 She said, “We are so happy to see you here, please … do not think we are all crazy.”
 We were deeply moved by her openness.

-Two years ago we went to Machu Picchu.
-We stayed on the mountain for three days and this gave us time to relax in a magical landscape.
+In Machu Picchu, we stayed on the mountain for three days, which gave us time to relax in a magical landscape.
 Our shaman guide from the little town of Aqua Caliente asked us to imagine how all of life moved, “like the river and the mountains.”
 During a Pachamama ritual on the side of the mountain, the roar of the river and the moving mist become a powerful backdrop.
 Imagine a ritual where the sounds of the river and the mist in the air become part of a water blessing.
 When it was over the shaman offered kindly Catchwa healings; they have been given to pilgrims over centuries.
 He never asked for compensation.

 When we travel like this, seeking depth as well as beauty, the places we visit can inspire us.
 Michael Crichton writes, Sometimes I need to travel to a distant region of the world to be reminded of who I really am.
 There is no mystery about why this should be so.
 Stripped of your ordinary surroundings, your friends, your daily routines … you are forced into direct experience.
 Such direct experience inevitably makes you aware of who it is that is having the experience.